mozilla/fjord/docs/hacking_howto.rst

 running so as to make it easier for contributing.

-If you're interested in setting up Fjord for a production deployment, this is not the chapter for you---look no further!
+If you're interested in setting up Fjord for a production deployment, this is not the chapter for you---look elsewhere.

 If you have any problems getting Fjord running, let us know.
 See the :ref:`contact-us-chapter`.